FSTDT/more-interesting/README.md

 Also, the system should use global IDs for comments, and it should ensure that the comment exists before linking to it.
 In other words, I don't want `#1` to get auto-linked, so comment `#1` should only be the first comment ever made, not the first one in the thread.

-### Revoking sessions, and enhanced login

-It doesn't support it yet, but it's going to support full-blown device keying.
-So in the settings page, there'll be a list of previously seen devices, and you'll be able to individually revoke their sessions, like Discourse, Google, and stuff do.
+### Content extraction

+The member's reading experience trumps all other concerns.
+Along with all the effort to make the comment stream readable, More Interesting will visit linked-to sites and extract their text, showing it above the comment stream so that the user is encouraged to read it first.
+This will work basically the same as http://www.fullhn.com/ but baked in.

 ### Usability

 * Correctly handle [rogue double-clickers](https://blog.codinghorror.com/double-click-must-die/)
+* It doesn't support it yet, but it's going to support full-blown device keying.
+So in the settings page, there'll be a list of previously seen devices, and you'll be able to individually revoke their sessions, like Discourse, Google, and stuff do.

 ## Running locally